akpark/Datafy/README.md

 # Datify
 An ORM inspired by Ruby on Rails' Active Record.
 Datify uses complex SQL queries to communicate with a SQLite Database.
 By manipulating the data retrieved, Datify creates objects with simplified methods (shown below) cutting out time/work and easy interaction between developer and database.

+##Setup
+Datify uses [SQLite3](https://www.sqlite.org/) as its database.
+Please follow the link and download SQLite3 before using Datify.

+Currently, the file, `pokemon.sql` is for demo purposes.
+To link to your database, change the variables: `POKEMON_SQL_FILE` and `POKEMON_DB_FILE` in `db_connection.rb` under the lib folder.

 ##Methods and Associations

 * ::find(id)